ddobrin/native-spring-cloud-run-with-graalvm/README.md

 This sample app provides a simple `Hello` web app based on Spring Boot and Spring Cloud Functions.

-`Instructions are provided`:
-* to build JVM or Native images for the same app
+Learn how to build JVM and Native Java images and deploy them on the CloudRun serverless platform.
-* provide multiple deployment options on Cloud Run

 `Currently Tracked Versions:`
 * Spring Boot 2.5.5 - as of September 2021